iocave/customize-ui/README.md

 ### `customizeUI.titleBar`

 macOS only.
 When set to `inline`, titlebar is hidden and window controls become part of sidebar.
+Note that this setting requires that `"window.titleBarStyle": "native"` is also set.

 ### `customizeUI.fontSizeMap`